 - Keep a stack of cleaning cloths in a drawer or basket in the kitchen so you can grab them like paper towels.

 Making environmentally friendly options easy to use is key to their success.
-Cloth napkins not only add sophistication to dinner, but they can be used for years.
+Cloth napkins not only add sophistication to dinner but can be used for years.
 Reusing makes a positive environmental impact, and it saves you money.

 Most people don’t understand everything that can be recycled.
 Even if they know something can be recycled, they often don’t know where to drop it off, or how to do so.
 We’ve got a handy guide that will help you understand how and where to recycle just about anything, including old cleaning supplies.